BlogCompliance

 • Loss of trust among stakeholders

 Compliance risk doesn’t always stem from deliberate misconduct.
 It can also arise from minor oversights, outdated processes, or even misinterpreted regulations.
-Data suggests unintentional mistakes are more common, with one study reporting that human error accounts for 91.3% of compliance-related incidents.
+Data suggests unintentional mistakes are more common, with IAPP/RadarFirst benchmarking data reporting that over 96% of privacy incidents are unintentional.

 What adds to the complexity is the evolving nature of compliance risk.
 Systems and processes that are compliant today can quickly become non-compliant as regulations, business models, and technologies change, which is why compliance risk management is an ongoing process.